amazon-braket/amazon-braket-pennylane-plugin-python/doc/index.rst

         <div style='clear:both'></div>
         </br>

-While the local device helps with small-scale simulations and rapid prototyping, the remote device provides access different backends of the Amazon Braket service, such as high performance simulators and quantum hardware.
+While the local device helps with small-scale simulations and rapid prototyping, the remote device allows you to run larger simulations or access quantum hardware via the Amazon Braket service.

 Tutorials
 ~~~~~~~~~